Reinvestment Fund Inc

 Key Takeaways for Grant Writers

-• Prioritize equity and inclusion: Applications from BIPOC-led, women-led, immigrant-led, or disability-led organizations receive priority consideration across multiple programs.
-Emphasize leadership demographics and organizational commitment to equity.
+• Prioritise equity and inclusion: Applications from BIPOC-led, women-led, immigrant-led, or disability-led organisations receive priority consideration across multiple programmes.
+Emphasise leadership demographics and organisational commitment to equity.

 • Demonstrate community engagement: Reinvestment Fund values community-driven solutions.
 Show how your project emerges from community needs assessment and involves community members in decision-making.

-• Leverage technical assistance: Don't hesitate to engage with Reinvestment Fund's capacity-building programs and free coaching.
+• Leverage technical assistance: Don't hesitate to engage with Reinvestment Fund's capacity-building programmes and free coaching.
 They view technical assistance as integral to grantee success.

 • Align with data and evidence: Given Reinvestment Fund's expertise in data analysis through PolicyMap, incorporate data demonstrating community need and evidence-based approaches to your proposed solution.